Modeling Ideological Salience and Framing in Polarized Online Groups with Graph Neural Networks and Structured Sparsity: Related Work

+Psychological research has shown that the fundamental divisions between different ideologies are rooted in their views of morality \citep{Lakoff.2008}.
+In \textbf{moral foundations theory} \citep{Haidt.2004, Graham.2011}, this has been formalized as variation along the moral foundations of care/harm, fairness/cheating, loyalty/betrayal, authority/subversion, and sanctity/degradation.
+Several studies have shown that moral foundations theory is a suitable basis for analyzing ideological framing \citep{Johnson.2018, Mokhberian.2020, He.2021}.
+We follow this approach, but as opposed to prior work we operate with contextualized embeddings that we project into moral embedding subspaces.

-Methodologically, we draw on advances in \textbf{deep learning on graphs}, specifically graph convolutional networks and graph auto-encoders \citep{Kipf.2016, Kipf.2017}.
-In NLP, such graph-based architectures are increasingly used to include information from social networks for downstream tasks \citep{Yang.2017, delTredici.2019b, Mishra.2019, Hofmann.2020}.
-Our work differs from these studies in that we combine deep learning on graphs with \textbf{structured sparsity}, a form of regularization similar to $\ell_1$ regularization \citep{Tibshirani.1996} that sets entire groups of parameters to zero \citep{Liu.2015,Alvarez.2016,Lebedev.2016, Wen.2016, Yoon.2017, Wen.2018}.
-Structured sparsity has been used in NLP before \citep{Eisenstein.2011, Martins.2011, Murray.2015, Dodge.2019b}, but not in connection with deep learning on graphs.
+Methodologically, we draw on advances in deep learning with \textbf{graph neural networks}, specifically graph auto-encoders \citep{Kipf.2016, Kipf.2017}.
+In NLP, such graph-based architectures are increasingly used to include information from social networks for downstream tasks (e.g., \citealp{Mishra.2019, Hofmann.2021c}).
+Our work differs in that we combine deep learning on graphs with \textbf{structured sparsity}, a form of regularization similar to $\ell_1$ regularization \citep{Tibshirani.1996} that sets entire groups of parameters to zero \citep{Alvarez.2016}.
+Structured sparsity has been used in NLP before \citep{Eisenstein.2011, Murray.2015, Dodge.2019b}, but not in connection with graph neural networks.

+The precise definition of the key technical terms in this paper somewhat varies in the literature (e.g., \citealp{Bramson.2016}).
+Table \ref{tab:definition} therefore provides a short overview of how we use these terms.